marcin-chwedczuk/elf-viewer/README.md

 !!!
 PROJECT UNDER CONSTRUCTION !!!

 Current status:
-* Partial parsing of 32-bit ELF - DONE
+* Supporting Intel 32-bit ELFs
-* Parsing of 64-bit ELF - WAITING
+* TODO: 64-bit ELFs
-* GUI in JavaFX - WAITING
+* TODO: Intel 64, ARM & ARM64

 Right now I am playing with the API and I try to figure out the most intuitive and Javaish API for dealing with ELFs.